The Compounding Cost of Hoarding Data Storage Over Time

 While data reduction technologies enable data compression, the cost of storing a consistently growing volume of data inevitably climbs.

 Holding onto valueless and unnecessary data makes searching cumbersome and often increases a company's liability.
 This is true when teams are responding to litigation demands and for Subject Access Requests through the GDPR.

-So how can you protect yourself, your team and your organization from these risks and costs?
+So how can you protect yourself, your team and your organization from these data hoarding risks and costs?
 It is best practice to implement data retention policies that align with your industry and unique business needs.
 Identify and understand all of the datatypes in your company's ecosystem and build to have a comprehensive data retention strategy for your organization.